Philips circle pattern: Europe

-In Spain, the PM5544 was introduced by the various autonomous and private channels in the early-1980s notably by TV3, El 33, Telemadrid, Antena 3, EITB and Canal+ Spain, as well as on point-to-point terrestrial and satellite links operated by Retevisión and Telefónica Sistemas de Satélites.
-Spain's national public broadcaster TVE however instead primarily used its own TVE colour test card from 1975 until the mid-2000s, although in the 1990s it did also briefly used the widescreen PM5644 pattern.
+In Spain, the Philips circle pattern was introduced by the various autonomous and private channels in the early-1980s notably by TV3, El 33, Telemadrid, Antena 3, EITB and Canal+ Spain, as well as on point-to-point terrestrial and satellite links operated by Retevisión and Telefónica Sistemas de Satélites.
+Spain's national public broadcaster TVE however instead primarily used its own TVE colour test card from 1975 until the mid-2000s, although in the 1990s it did also briefly used the widescreen PM5644 circle pattern.

-In Iceland, the PM5544 was used by its national broadcaster RÚV from its launch of colour broadcasts in 1973–76, only fully replacing its heavily modified monochrome Philips PM5540 test card after 1982.
-RÚV subsequently replaced its PM5544 with a widescreen PM5644 in 2009, then discontinued all their on-air test card broadcasts in 2011.
-However, the privately owned subscription channels Stöð 2, launched in 1986, and Sjónvarp Símans, launched in 1999, opted not to use the PM5544.
+In Iceland, the 4:3 Philips circle pattern was used by its national broadcaster RÚV from its launch of colour broadcasts in 1973–76, only fully replacing its heavily modified monochrome Philips PM5540 test card after 1982.
+RÚV subsequently replaced its aforementioned 4:3 pattern with a widescreen Philips circle pattern in 2009, then discontinued all their on-air test card broadcasts in 2011.
+However, the privately owned subscription channels Stöð 2, launched in 1986, and Sjónvarp Símans, launched in 1999, opted not to use the Philips circle pattern.

-In the former SFR Yugoslavia, the PM5544 was used by its national broadcaster Yugoslav Radio Television (JRT) in conjunction with the Telefunken FuBK test card.
+In the former SFR Yugoslavia, the Philips circle pattern was used by its national broadcaster Yugoslav Radio Television (JRT) in conjunction with the Telefunken FuBK test card.
 Use of the PM5544 continued for some time afterwards in some of its constituent successor countries.

-In Bulgaria, the privately owned nationwide broadcaster bTV introduced the PM5544 in November 2000 with the start of its new program schedules, replacing the EBU colour bars, used from its launch on 1 June 2000.
-Use of the PM5544 was in its test card broadcasts until 17 February 2001 between 12:00 AM and 06:00 AM (the next day, bTV started 24-hour transmissions), and 2 times a year during transmitter maintenance until 2013.
+In Bulgaria, the privately owned nationwide broadcaster bTV introduced the Philips circle pattern in November 2000 with the start of its new program schedules, replacing the EBU colour bars, used from its launch on 1 June 2000.
+Use of the Philips circle pattern was in its test card broadcasts until 17 February 2001 between 12:00 AM and 06:00 AM (the next day, bTV started 24-hour transmissions), and 2 times a year during transmitter maintenance until 2013.

-The PM5544 was also used in Hungary, Belgium, Netherlands, Norway, and Sweden.
+The Philips circle pattern was also used in Hungary, Belgium, Norway, and Sweden.

 South America

-In Argentina, the PM5544 was used by América TV, El Nueve and El Trece.
+In Argentina, the Philips circle pattern was used by América TV, El Nueve and El Trece from the start of their color transmissions in 1980.

 SECAM broadcasts

-SECAM users of the Philips PM5544 test card included TDF (TF1, Antenne 2, FR3, Canal+, La Cinquième and M6) in France, Iraqi TV in Iraq, VTV in Vietnam and SNRT in Morocco.
+SECAM users of the Philips circle pattern included TDF (TF1, Antenne 2, FR3, Canal+, La Cinquième and M6) in France, Télé Sahel in Niger, Iraqi TV in Iraq, VTV in Vietnam and SNRT in Morocco.
 ERT in Greece and TVP in Poland started using the PM5544 for SECAM transmissions since the 1970s and continued using it after switching to PAL in the 1990s.

 NTSC broadcasts

-NTSC users of the Philips PM5544 test card included CBFT and CBMT in Quebec, Canada, WBOY-TV and WNYW in the United States, DZBB-TV in the Philippines, Myawaddy TV in Myanmar, KBS and MBC in South Korea, TTV, CTV, CTS and FTV in Taiwan and RTNH in Haiti.
+NTSC users of the Philips circle pattern included CBFT and CBMT in Quebec, Canada, WBOY-TV and WNYW in the United States, DZBB-TV in the Philippines, Myawaddy TV in Myanmar, KBS and MBC in South Korea, TTV, CTV, CTS and FTV in Taiwan and RTNH in Haiti.
 The Japanese national broadcaster, NHK, also used a 525-line version of the test card, albeit with slight technical differences as compared to those used by the American and Canadian broadcasters so as to conform with the NTSC-J system.